mayel/docs.coopcloud.tech/docs/secrets.md

 ```

 `abra` includes several commands to make it easier to manage secrets:

- - `abra app <app> secret generate` -- to auto-generate a single secret, or all secrets defined by the application, and store them in the Docker Swarm store,
+- `abra app <app> secret generate` -- to auto-generate a single secret, or all secrets defined by the app, and store them in the Docker Swarm store,
 - `abra app <app> secret insert` -- to insert a single secret value from the Docker Swarm store,
- - `abra app <app> secret delete` -- to remove a single secret, or all secrets defined in the application, from the Docker Swarm store.
+- `abra app <app> secret delete` -- to remove a single secret, or all secrets defined in the app, from the Docker Swarm store.

 <a id="versions"></a>